 The first two items were explained earlier under Moves to Locations in the United States.
-The last two items are discussed below.
+The last two items are discussed on the next page.

 Moving goods and effects to and from storage.
 You can deduct the reasonable expenses of moving your personal effects to and from storage.